thewickedkarma/blackeye-im/README.md

 # blackeye-im
-This is a improved version of blackeye with ngrok support which was not working in the previous blackeye.
+This is a improved version of blackeye with ngrok support which was not working in the previous blackeye version.

 Installation: